localytics/localytics-titanium/README.md

 * Run `ant` from within the `android` folder
 * Outputs a ZIP located at `android/dist/com.localytics-android-X.X.X.zip`
 * Extract the contents of this ZIP and drop the `modules` folder into your Titanium app project
+* This build has a maximum Android target **SDK 22** (23 and higher has an incompatibility with the binary interface used currently).
+* Due to Google Play Services changes, Android push messaging is currently nonfunctional (pending an update to the underlying Localytics SDK this wrapper uses).

 #### iOS
 The iOS modules builds with Python and a `build.py` file: